drinfernoo/seren.theme.az2/README.md

 * `Settings -> Skin Settings -> Library -> Viewtypes -> Mirror mediainfo viewtypes`
 * `Settings -> Skin Settings -> Library -> Fonts and Artwork -> Landscape art`

-Also, if the theme is used on a setup with the Artwork Helper add-on installed, and "Extra Fanart" enabled in the AZ2 topbar, multiple fanarts wll be cycled randomly as the backdrop for this theme.
+Also, if the user has the Artwork Helper add-on installed, and "Extra Fanart" enabled in the AZ2 topbar, multiple fanarts wll be cycled randomly as the backdrop for this theme.
 This functionality currently **does not** support different
 "autoscroll" timings in AZ2.

-As of Seren 1.4.9, this theme also support skinning the Next Episode dialog provided by Seren.
+As of Seren 1.4.9, this theme also support skinning the "Playing Next" and "Still Watching" dialog provided by Seren.

 For visual continuity, it's recommended that one of the following viewtypes be used:
 * Media Info - 501